 Celebrities are real humans too.
 Sometimes they commit crimes, get busted and have their mugshot photos taken.
 The main difference is their funny mugshots are headline news that gets plastered all over TV and the web for everyone’s entertainment.

-Some of the most famous mugshots include wild ones like Nick Nolte and Mel Gibson or the FBI most wanted.
-But as connoisseurs of mugshots, we have carefully researched the best celebrity mug shots published since the 1930’s – including rarely seen gems.
+Some of the most famous mugshots include wild ones like Nick Nolte or FBI most wanted.
+But as connoisseurs of mugshots, we have carefully researched the best celebrity mug shots ever published – including public mugshots, actors and rarely seen gems.

 Here our Los Angeles criminal defense lawyers have chosen the best celebrity mugshots and hot felon mugshots for their historic importance, attitude or style.
 The result is this 2021 curated collection of the most iconic and funniest mugshots of all time.

 Look Who Got Busted: Hot Mugshots Gallery

 As Jeremy Meeks has shown, sometimes hot mugshots go viral and lead to lucrative modeling careers.
 Look who got busted in this gallery of the most beautiful female and male criminal mugshots, celebrities, models and old famous mobsters viral on Twitter, Instagram, Reddit, Tumblr and Pinterest including Al Capone and Pablo Escobar!